ironmanfpv/Algebraic-Equation-GPT4/README.md

 This project is built with the inspiration of offering learners algebra self-help.
 Educators can also generate quick notes on equation solving explanation steps as they deem suitable.
-Educators can scale this repository accordingly.
+Interested collaborators can scale this repository accordingly.
 Do reference the originator of this project.
 Please refer to LICENSE for details.

 If you are interested in my other projects, please search google: Github ironmanfpv.